opencadc-metadata-curation/collection2caom2/README.md

 and file structure, the [HST](https://archive.org/details/firstyearofhstob00kinn/page/270) structure is proprietary and covered by
 ITAR regulations, and [DAO](https://centreoftheuniverse.org/early-history) began taking data in 1918, on glass plates.

-CAOM2 provides a consistent description of the data from different observatories.
+The CAOM2 data model provides a consistent description of the data from different observatories.
 Each &lt;collection&gt;2caom2 pipeline application captures the software which produces those consistent data descriptions.
+The captured descriptions are then exposed as a searchable inventory for use by anyone who is interested.

 ## The Strategy Being Used